Laryngectomy

 ANSWERING MACHINE

-If you don't already have an answering machine, you will find that it is important to be able to receive messages, but using it to screen calls may be even more helpful.
+If you have a land line, and you don't already have an answering machine or service, you will find that it is important to be able to receive messages, but using it to screen calls may be even more helpful.
 Even if you can speak some with the help of an electrolarynx, you may want to answer only when family and friends call but avoid having to go through an explanation to strangers or to fool with sales calls.
 The telephone company service, Caller ID, could help with knowing who is calling, but doesn't serve as many purposes for us as a simple answering machine.

 GETTING ATTENTION